Essential Instruments for Your Orthodontic Set

 X-Ray Technology

-• Intraoral X-ray sensors: This type of x-ray is a modern replacement for the older film version.
+• Intraoral X-ray sensors: This type of X-ray is a modern replacement for the older film version.

-• Digital panoramic x-rays: This is a 2-D X-ray system that captures a revolving image of the entire mouth using a small dose of ionizing radiation.
+• Digital panoramic X-rays: This is a 2D X-ray system that captures a revolving image of the entire mouth using a small dose of ionizing radiation.

-• Phosphor plate x-rays: This technology relies on phosphor storage plates rather than traditional film and stores the images in a digital format.
+• Phosphor plate X-rays: This technology relies on phosphor storage plates rather than traditional film and stores the images in a digital format.

-• Digital imaging software: The management software for your X-ray technology can keep patient files organized well and easy to find.
+• Digital imaging software: The management software for your X-ray technology can keep patient files organized and easy to find.

-Other than the tools needed to diagnose and treat misaligned teeth, an orthodontic office must also stock disposable supplies for surgical extraction of extra teeth and keep important sanitation equipment updated.
+Besides the tools needed to diagnose and treat misaligned teeth, an orthodontic office must also stock disposable supplies for surgical extraction of extra teeth and keep important sanitation equipment updated.
 Orthodontic instrument suppliers that carry tools often provide these items.
 Some general supplies that orthodontic practices require include:

-• Gloves: As a must for any dental office, it’s best to stock up on a non-latex gloves in case a patient has an allergy.
+• Gloves: As a must for any dental office, it’s best to stock up on non-latex gloves in case a patient has an allergy.

 • Patient bibs: Disposable bibs are useful for many procedures where fluids could drip down on a patient’s clothes.